 Kria SOM CC FTDI Design Guide

-AMD designed carrier cards for Kria SOM use a FTDI chip for their USB-JTAG / UART implementation.
+AMD designed Kria SOM carrier cards use a FTDI chip for their USB-JTAG/UART implementation.
 The carrier card contains a dedicated EEPROM used by the FTDI chip to load its configuration at power-on.

-The schematics for each of the AMD carrier cards can be found on their resources tab: KV260, KR260.
-KD240.
-A “FTDI JTAG/UART” or similiar section in the schematic will detail the FTDI device and its EEPROM implementation on the carrier card.
+The schematics for each of the AMD carrier cards can be found on their resources tab: KV260, KR260, and KD240.
+A “FTDI JTAG/UART” or similar section in the schematic details the FTDI device and its EEPROM implementation on the carrier card.

 The FTDI EEPROM user area guide can be found in FT_000162.
-The FDTI EEPROM can be programmed such that Vivado hardware manager can recognize the board as a device.
-Refer to UG908 for more information.
+The FDTI EEPROM can be programmed such that Vivado hardware manager can recognize the board as a device by using program_ftdi utility in XSDB.
+For more information, refer to the Vivado Design Suite User Guide: Programming and Debugging (UG908).

 Example Script

-We have provided an example FDTI programming script that programs the FTDI EEPROM chip on AMD Kria SOM Starter Kits.
+An example FDTI programming script is provided that programs the FTDI EEPROM chip on AMD Kria SOM Starter Kits.
 Download the scripts ftdieeprom.tcl and ftd2xx.tcl.
 Place them in the same folder on your PC.
-The PC should have an Vivado installation as that provides utilities required in the script.
+The PC should have an Vivado installation (Vivado_lab and HW_server are okay as well) as that provides utilities (XSDB) required in the script.
+Update the VNAME in ftdieeprom.tcl to the appropriate board vendor name (maker for the custom carrier card).
+Manufacturer name has to be “Xilinx” for AMD tool chain to detect the board.

-In XSDB, cd to the folder containing the script:
+In XSDB, change directory to the folder containing the script:

 source ftdieeprom.tcl